 The Serverless Revolution

 Event-driven applications and serverless computing effectively solve the issue of suitable programmers, and they also offer additional time and cost-saving benefits to businesses.

-The most well-known example of a serverless computing service is AWS Lambda, although Microsoft Azure (Functions) and Google (Cloud Functions) have also joined the party.
-Anybody who has used these services will know that there is no server infrastructure at all to set up, maintain or monitor.
+The most well-known example of serverless computing service is AWS Lambda, although Microsoft Azure (Functions) and Google (Cloud Functions) have also joined the party.
+Advantages of serverless computing service: Anybody who has used these services will know that there is no server infrastructure at all to set up, maintain or monitor.
 This allows developers to focus their attention on the application logic, determining events and desired outcomes while letting Amazon, Microsoft or Google handle the server side of things.